tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 ### Evaluation Metrics

-The evaluation metric for this model will be the error rate, this is to enable a direct comparison with the benchmark, which calculates this value in the paper.
+The evaluation metrics for this model will be the confusion matrix, precison, recall, and error rate.
+The latter is to enable a direct comparison with the benchmark, which calculates this value in the paper.
 We noted above that the error rate can be derived from the recall rate.
 A supervised classfier such as SVM has known labelled data, so we can determine the number of true positives, false positives, and false negatives these are ultimately derived from the confusion matrix.
 To be clear,